veertuinc/anka-docs/CI Plugins and Integrations/Troubleshooting/_index.md

 #### Github Actions

-1. Gain an understanding of what specifically is failing from the actions run.
+1. Gain an understanding of what specifically is failing from the actions run log.
 1. Follow [official troubleshooting guide from Github.](https://docs.github.com/en/actions/monitoring-and-troubleshooting-workflows/about-monitoring-and-troubleshooting#troubleshooting-your-workflows)
 1. [Perform the Anka Virtualization checklist and check the logs at the time of the error on the Anka Node that ran the VM.]({{< relref "intel/Troubleshooting/_index.md#anka-virtualization" >}})

 #### Azure Devops Pipelines

-1. Gain an understanding of what specifically is failing.
+1. Gain an understanding of what specifically is failing from the pipeline logs.
 1. Follow [official troubleshooting guide from Microsoft.](https://docs.microsoft.com/en-us/azure/devops/pipelines/troubleshooting/troubleshooting?view=azure-devops)
 1. [Perform the Anka Virtualization checklist and check the logs at the time of the error on the Anka Node that ran the VM.]({{< relref "intel/Troubleshooting/_index.md#anka-virtualization" >}})